torypayne/HB_Final_Project/README.md

 As encouraged by Hackbright, I used an Agile development methodology that included sprints, weekly goals and daily standups with my house.
 Below, I'm going to wallk you through what I accomplished in each sprint and what I learned from it.
 Due to my eagerness to work on the project, I spent parts of two weekends prior to the official project start making some building blocks.
 I've included those as sprints below.

-Sprint 1 - Database fun!
+Sprint 1 - Database Fun!
 ============
 Weekend Following Hackbright Week 4